 Plus, if you schedule your solar installation before the end of 2019, the federal government will reduce your tax bill by 30% of your “out of pocket cost” through the Federal Investment Tax Credit.

 The federal government provides a flat 30% credit based on your portion of the full system price after installation, with no upper limit.
 The savings come to you as a tax credit.
 A qualifying system must provide electricity for your residence and must meet applicable fire and electrical code requirements.
 But this tax incentive reduces to 26% for systems installed after the year 2019, and will be gone for homeowners by the year 2022.
 Find out more information on the Federal Tax Credit.

 Yes, you'll still need the grid to balance out the peaks and valleys in your power generation since you won't only be using energy when the sun is out.
 It's possible to build a completely off-grid system, and this may be preferable in very remote locations; but the additional components needed (batteries, controllers, etc.) will add significant cost to your system.

 Yes.
 Without a battery backup system, your inverter will still need to disconnect your system from the grid.
-The reason is that utility workers will be working to repair the grid, and would be in danger if solar PV systems continued to feed power onto the grid.
+The reason is that utility workers will be working to repair the grid and would be in danger if solar PV systems continued to feed power onto the grid.

 Solar panels are extremely durable.
 They're built with a tempered glass top sheet that's specifically made to resist hail damage.
 If we experience a hail storm, the panels will most likely not be damaged.
-If the roof around your panels is damaged, your homeowner's insurance will recover removal and reinstall of the panels to allow replacement of the roof.
+If the roof around your panels is damaged, your homeowner's insurance will require removal and reinstallation of the panels to allow replacement of the roof.
 In the rare case that your panels are damaged by hail, your homeowner's insurance would cover the replacement of damaged panels.